ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 </head>
 ```

-Filament Group’s [loadCSS](https://github.com/filamentgroup/loadCSS/) provides a means for asynchronously loading styles based on the `preload` pattern discussed earlier in this chapter.
+If we want to explore the asynchronous loading of CSS, Filament Group’s loadCSS provides a means for loading styles based on the preload pattern[^x].
 Building upon our JavaScript loading example, we could handle styles in this way:

 ```
 <html>